Walkley Leadership Program

-In 2022 the Walkley Leadership Program has expanded to 24 places!
+In 2022 the Walkley Leadership Program has expanded.
 As well as 15 places supported by Google News Initiative, there are two dedicated places for regional Victorian journalists supported by the William Buckland Foundation, and additional places funded by the Walkley Foundation Public Fund as required.

 The Leadership Program is microcredential and designed for journalists recently promoted to management or those preparing to assume greater responsibilities.